cmutnik/Udemy_work/AI_ML_DeepLearning/Machine_Learning_Data_Science_and_Deep_Learning_with_Python/README.md

 # Machine Learning, Data Science and Deep Learning with Python
-This is a Udemy class for Machine Learning.
+This is a Udemy class for Machine Learning (ML).
 Link to class [here.](https://bah.udemy.com/course/data-science-and-machine-learning-with-python-hands-on)

 Course materials can be found [here.](https://sundog-education.com/machine-learning/)  There you can get the zip file, `MLCourse.zip`, that contains images, `*.ipynb` files, etc.